CDrummond/music-similarity/README.md

 these genres based upon the percentage of tracks in a genre.
 If set to `albums` then at least one track from each album is used.
 If set to anything else then random tracks are chosen.
 * `musly.extractlen` The maximum length in seconds of the file to decode.
 If zero or greater than the file length, then the whole file will be decoded.
 Note, however, that only a maximum of 5 minutes is used for analysis.
 * `musly.extractstart` The starting position in seconds of the excerpt to decode.
 If zero, decoding starts at the beginning.
 If negative, the excerpt is centred in the file, but starts at -`extractstart` the latest.
 If positive and `extractstart`+`extractlen` exceeds the file length, then the excerpt is taken from the end of the file.
-* `essentia.enabled` should be set to true if Essentia is to be used for filtering
+* `essentia.enabled` should be set to true if Essentia is to be used for filtering.
 * `essentia.extractor` should contain the path to the Essentia extractor - path is relative to `music-similarity.py`
 * `essentia.bpm` Specify max BPM difference when filtering tracks.
 * `essentia.attr` Specify max difference in Essentia attributes.
 For each seed attribute that is in the range 0.8 ..
 1.0 a candidate must be in the range 0.8-`essentia.attr` ..
 1.0, and for each attribute in the range 0.0 ..
 0.2 a candidate must be in the range 0.0 ..
 0.2+`essentia.attr`
-* `paths.db` should be the path where the SQLite and jukebox files created by this app can be written.
+* `paths.db` should be the path where the SQLite and jukebox files created by this app can be written to or can be read from.
 * `paths.local` should be the path where this script can access your music files.
 This can be different to `path.lms` if you are running analysis on a different machine to where you would run the script as the API server.
 Thi